MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 1. Observe the configuration options that are available to set in this dialog.
 You can choose the **Automatically download updates** setting, which allows updates to download while your machine is idle.
 There are also two installation modes to choose from: **Install while downloading**, and **Download all, then install**.
 Choose the installation mode and the automatic download setting you want for your Visual Studio updates.

 ### Configure source location of updates
 With Visual Studio 2022, you can now configure where your clients will get their updates from.
 These update source locations are called "channels", and you can find more information about channel purpose and availability in the [Visual Studio Release Rhythm](/visualstudio/productinfo/release-rhythm) documentation.
-Microsoft makes both the Current and the Preview channels available to everyone, and the long term servicing channels (LTSCs) are available to Enterprise and Professional customers.
+Microsoft makes both the Current and the Preview channels available to everyone, and the [long term servicing channels (LTSCs) are available to Enterprise and Professional customers for about 18 months](/visualstudio/productinfo/vs-servicing#long-term-servicing-channel-ltsc-support).
 IT Administrators can also configure the update source locations, such as network layouts, that the clients should have access to.
 Refer to the [Visual Studio Administrators Guide](https://aka.ms/vs/admin/guide) for additional approach recommendations, and to the [modifySettings command documentation](/visualstudio/install/use-command-line-parameters-to-install-visual-studio#modifysettings-command-and-command-line-parameters) for how to access this functionality programmatically.

 There are two ways to bring up the Update Settings dialog, which allows you to manually change the channel that your Visual Studio instance should get its updates from.